-28. The hope of righteous men will be joy, but the expectation of the wicked will perish.
+28. The hope of righteous men will be joy, but the expectation of wicked men will perish.

 29. The way of the

-Lord is a refuge for the blameless man and destruction for those who work iniquity.
+Lord is a refuge for the blameless man, but destruction is for those who work iniquity.

-30. The righteous One is forever; he will not be overthrown.
-Therefore, wicked men will not inhabit the earth.
+30. A righteous man will live forever; he will never be moved.
+But wicked men will not inhabit the earth.

-31. The mouth of the righteous One produces wisdom, but the tongue of perverse men will be cut out.
+31. The mouth of a righteous man bears the fruit of wisdom, but the tongue of perverse men will be cut out.

-32. The righteous One’s lips know what is acceptable, but the mouth of wicked men produces perverse things.
+32. The lips of a righteous man know what is acceptable, but the mouth of wicked men spews out perverse things.

 1. Deceitful scales are an abomination to the